Tenby

 Key details:

-• The deposit must be held in an interest-bearing escrow account at a DC-area financial institution
+• The deposit must be held in an interest-bearing escrow account at a DC-area bank or credit union

 • You must provide the tenant with the name and address of the bank annually